 Bible Verses About Defending the Rights of the Poor

 It’s clear in the Bible that one aspect of poverty is the oppression that vulnerable communities face.
 Time and time again, God demonstrates his justice, commanding his people to defend the oppressed.
-We are called to speak up.
+The Bible calls us to speak up.
 This is why FH engages leaders in the community and uses advocacy as an avenue for change.
 We walk with public servants in order to speak into legislation, policies, systems, and attitudes that impact global poverty.
-Through these relationships and influence, we seek justice and renewal in vulnerable communities, so God’s purpose is revealed in each person we serve.
+Through these relationships and influence, we seek justice and renewal in vulnerable communities.
+We won’t stop until God’s purpose shines bright in each person we serve.

 “Learn to do right; seek justice.
 Defend the oppressed.
 Take up the cause of the fatherless; plead the case of the widow.” —Isaiah 1:17

 Speak up for those who cannot speak for themselves, for the rights of all who are destitute.
 Speak up and judge fairly; defend the rights of the poor and needy.

 Do not rob the poor, because he is poor, or crush the afflicted at the gate, for the Lord will plead their cause and rob of life those who rob them.

 This is what the Lord says: Do what is just and right.
 Rescue from the hand of the oppressor the one who has been robbed.
 Do no wrong or violence to the foreigner, the fatherless or the widow, and do not shed innocent blood in this place.

 Those who shut their ears to the cries of the poor will be ignored in their own time of need.